jrs0/hbr_uhbw/pyhbr/docs/design.md

 To account for differences in data sources and the analysis, the module `pyhbr.middle` contains modules like `from_hic` which contain function that return transformed versions of the data sources more suitable for analysis.

-The outputs from this layer are documented so that it is possible to take a new data source and write a new module in `pyhbr.middle` which exposes the new data source for analysis.
+The outputs from this layer are documented here so that it is possible to take a new data source and write a new module in `pyhbr.middle` which exposes the new data source for analysis.

-### Table Formats

-The following tables are produced by the middle layer.
 These tables are grouped together into classes and (where the table name is used as the attribute name) used as the argument to analysis functions.
+Analysis functions may not use all the columns of each table, but when a column is present it should have the name and meaning given below.

 All tables are Pandas DataFrames.